xingwu1/azure-xplat-cli/Documentation/BatchDocumentation/shipyard.md

 ```

 ## Scheduling a Docker workflow
-To schedule Docker workflows, you must supply a clientExtensions.dockerOptions definition on your task bodies within your taskFactory.
+To schedule Docker workflows, you must supply a clientExtensions.dockerOptions definition on your task bodies within your taskFactory when using the 'batch job create' command.
 The following is the dockerOptions schema:
 `dockerOptions`:
 * `image`: (required, string) The Docker image to use for this task.
 This image must be available on the pool that the task is scheduled against.
 * `additionalDockerRunOptions`: (optional, array) The additional `docker run` option strings to pass to the Docker daemon when starting the container.